MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/TransportMode.md

 ---
-title: TransportMode in Sustainability - Common Data Model | Microsoft Docs
+title: TransportMode in Sustainability - Common Data Model
 description: The mode of transportation or distribution used in an activity, such as air, rail, or storage.
 author: cdm-publisher
 ms.service: common-data-model